New for Filene Center Performances 2014: Cooler inspections and size limits

 Wolf Trap National Park for the Performing Arts (WOTR) is taking great strides to enhance the biodiversity found within the Park.
 Through the planting of a Native Meadow, the expansion of ‘no-mow zones’, and the planting of more native trees and shrubs throughout the property, the park is actively increasing habitat for native pollinators and birds.

-In 2013, the park initiated an All-Taxa Biodiversity Inventory (ATBI) with bee, bird, and butterfly surveys.
-With the help of “citizen scientists” and in collaboration with the Audubon Society of Northern Virginia (birds), the USGS (bees), and independant researchers(butterflies).
-We have documented thirty-one (31) species of bees, ninety-nine (99) species of birds, and thirty-two (32) species of butterflies in the park.
+In 2013, the park initiated an All-Taxa Biodiversity Inventory (ATBI) with bee and wasp, butterfly and moth, and bird surveys.
+These surveys are being carried out with the help of volunteer “citizen scientists” and in collaboration with the Audubon Society of Northern Virginia (birds), the USGS (bees and wasps), and independent researchers(butterflies and moths).
+We have documented fourty-five (45) species of bees, eighteen (18) species of wasps, twenty-five (25) species of butterflies, four (4) species of moths, and one hundred and twenty-eight (128) species of birds.

-The systematic surveys not only generated valuable information for re- source management, but also engaged approximately a dozen volunteer scientists in meaningful experiences.
+The systematic surveys not only generate valuable information for resource management, but also engaged approximately a dozen volunteer scientists in meaningful experiences.
 Efforts at Wolf Trap highlight the value of training volunteers in the implementation of scientific protocols at WOTR and the role of “citizen science” in supporting resource management, civic engagement, and education and outreach efforts in national parks.

 Did You Know?